thmgarnier/notary/README.md

 # Notary
-Jupyter Notebook <b>Notary</b> contains three scripts that perform the following transformations:
+Jupyter Notebook <b>Notary</b> contains three scripts that perform the following operations:

 - JPG to PNG with `Pillow`,
 - PNG text to TXT with `pytesseract`,